the-virtual-brain/tvb-root/README.md

 -  a plug-able workflow and operations manager;
 -  a data persistence layer (with a relational DB and H5 File Storage);
 -  an HTML5 based user interface over CherryPy server;
--  visualizers for neuro-science related entities.
+-  visualizers for neuro-science-related entities.

 You can launch the web interface of TVB with the following command: